99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 # Auto scaling group
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/f861c0d3-3b2a-4546-a6fd-2ab0a6252823">

-in cloud u can get rid or add servers quickly
+in cloud you can get rid or add servers quickly
 the goal of ASG is to
 - scale out (add EC2) to match increase in load
 - scale in (rem.
 EC2) to match decrease in load